 Descript

-Descript is one of the most genuinely innovative tools in the video space and one that rewards teams willing to change how they think about editing.
-The core idea is that you edit video the same way you edit a document: the recording is automatically transcribed, and deleting words from the transcript removes the corresponding footage.
-This sounds simple, but in practice it dramatically accelerates the editing workflow for anyone producing talking-head video, podcasts, interviews, or recorded meetings.
+Descript is one of the most innovative tools in the video space, and one that rewards teams willing to change how they think about editing.
+The core idea: you edit video the same way you edit a document.
+The recording is automatically transcribed, and deleting words from the transcript removes the corresponding footage.
+In practice this dramatically accelerates editing for anyone producing talking-head video, podcasts, interviews, or recorded meetings.

-Beyond transcript-based editing, Descript includes AI overdub (re-record lines using a voice clone without re-filming), filler word removal, eye contact correction, and a growing set of AI-powered cleanup features.
-It also handles multi-track audio and exports to a variety of formats.
+Beyond transcript-based editing, Descript includes AI overdub (re-record lines using a voice clone without re-filming), filler-word removal, eye contact correction, and a growing set of AI cleanup features.
+It handles multi-track audio and exports to a variety of formats.

 Descript's free tier is functional for experimentation.
-The Creator plan is around $24/month and the Business plan around $40/month per user.
+The Creator plan is around $24/month and Business around $40/month per user.

 Best for: podcasters, YouTubers, course creators, internal communications teams, and anyone editing talking-head video or audio content regularly.